 State Officials are hoping this change will help communities on many different levels.
 They expect that the increased knowledge of board members may help with handling disputes and making decisions for the community.
 They also believe it will help communities to stay more abreast of current legislation relating to their associations.
 Sometimes communities can fall behind current state codes, and then they may face projects they were not ready for.
 These special projects can lead to unforeseen costs that could have been better prepared for.

-Association Educators are offering FREE seminars to certify community
+Association Educators is offering FREE seminars to certify community

-Click on the below to see what we have to offer.
+Click below to see what we have to offer.